p7th0n/orgmode_capture_from_draftsapp/README.md

 - Capture text from iOS [Drafts app](https://getdrafts.com/) into Org-mode.
 - Add org-mode style tags from your [Drafts tags](https://vimeo.com/276105416).
+- Drafts keyboard macros to insert scheduled and deadline dates and code blocks.

 ## Installation